syeds-git/test-api/README.md

 - The API throws exception if password does not meet above criteria
 - If all fields are valid the API uses the IP address to fetch the city from IP-API.com
 - If IP-API.com fails, the API will throw an exception including the reason for failure coming from IP-API.com
 - The password field is being handled as text.
 Usually it is expected that the client will first communicate with an OAuth server via https to get a secure token.
-But for the purpose of this small exercise it is assumed that this is not a requirement.